 Implement Water Best Management Practices

-For 2020, we also introduced a new goal targeting the implementation of water best management practices (BMPs) at our manufacturing facilities including a water balance and leak detection program.
-In addition, we established site-specific goals that align with a site’s size and its water scarcity category and that require the implementation of up to eight additional BMPs.
+For 2020, we also introduced a new goal targeting the implementation of water best management practices (BMPs) at our manufacturing facilities, including a water balance and leak detection program.
+We established site-specific goals that align with a site’s size and its water scarcity category and that require the implementation of up to eight additional BMPs.